- Town Creek Greenway Project

-The Division of Underground Storage Tanks in the Tennessee Department of Environment and Conservation (TDEC) is partnering with the City of Gallatin on a long-term clean-up effort to remediate contamination from petroleum along the eastern bank of Town Creek.
+The Tennessee Department of Environment and Conservation’s (TDEC) Division of Underground Storage Tanks is partnering with the City of Gallatin on a long-term clean-up effort to remediate petroleum contamination that has been identified seeping from along the eastern bank of Town Creek Greenway.

-The mission of the Division of Underground Storage Tanks at TDEC is to protect human health and environment by remediating existing contamination and preventing future petroleum releases.
+The mission of TDEC’s Division of Underground Storage Tanks is to protect human health and the environment by remediating existing contamination and preventing future petroleum releases.

-Testing underground storage tanks, piping and other equipment used to store and dispense gasoline and other petroleum products
+- Testing USTs, piping and other equipment used to store and dispense gasoline and other petroleum products;

-Geophysics to map the structure and possible pathways in the underlying soil and bedrock
+- Geophysics to map the structure and possible pathways in the underlying soil and bedrock; and

 For further questions regarding this project, please contact: